XuewenWangUGA/SeqReadsProcessing/README.md

 Path information could be added before the input and output file name if files are not in current directory.

-# Filter out reads with unknown base Ns
+# Filter out reads with unambiguous base N
 filterFastqNReads.py

 FUNCTION: